AbolfazlAdhami/DevOps-Mini-Task/linux/basic commands/4-user.md

-# Create user with home directory and can be privilege (be sudo) and search soem service and install it
+# Create user with home directory and can be privilege (be sudo) and search some service and install it

 ```bash
 # Create a user with home directory